It's Right There in the Name

 Way to unify, future bug-eaters.

-Despite also his wiping sweat from his brow with a scarf and tossing it into his Vegas crowd, Elvis nonetheless sang the Battle Hymn with a reverence that’s righteous in reverberation.
-A musical phrasing of “Dixie” appears at the song’s bridge, presumably to both echo Elvis’ Mississippi origins and as the Civil War Centennial’s own nod to national unity (Dixie’s diasporic lyrics hadn’t yet begun to set Leftist hair afire).
+Despite also his wiping sweat from his brow with a scarf and tossing it into his Vegas crowd, Elvis nonetheless sang the Battle Hymn with a reverence that’s righteous in its reverberation.
+A musical phrasing of “Dixie” appears at the song’s bridge, possibly to both echo Presley’s Mississippi origins and as the Civil War Centennial’s nod to national unity (Dixie’s diasporic lyrics hadn’t yet set Leftist hair afire).
 Also, while giving the Battle Hymn the honor it deserves in varying degrees, other artists covering it range from Mark Twain (whose re-worded version wasn’t published until 1958 — the same year that Duane Eddy’s “Rebel Rouser” hit number 46 on the dance charts) to the Chad Mitchell Trio and Leonard Cohen.
 Winston Churchill was a great admirer who directed that it be played at his funeral, and Ronald Reagan was reduced to tears as the Mormon Tabernacle Choir sung it during his inauguration.
 Sung by the U.S. Army Band, it also marked the emotional high point of President Trump’s second inaugural.

 The Battle Hymn sounded again during one of the Trump inaugural balls as the new chief, his wife Melania, and their entire family seemed made to dance to it as if it were “Begin the Beguine.”
 While some might rightly view its use in that context a mishandling of its solemnity, this was a joyous occasion for the president, who could be forgiven for leaning out from his wife’s embrace to exaggeratingly mouth the “Glory, Glory” lyrics on their second go-round.
 That’s a far cry from Reagan’s reaction, but it seemed less intended to ridicule the song than exult in The Raised Collar One’s’ funereal version of it.